dickhardt/ietf-oauth-reciprocal/draft-ietf-oauth-reciprocal.md

 # Authorization Update Flow

 After the initial authorization, the user may add or remove scopes available to the client at the authorization server.
 For example, the user may grant additional scopes to the client using a voice interface, or revoke some scopes.
-The authorization server can update the client with the new authorization by sending a new authorization code per 3.2.
+The authorization server can update the client with the new authorization by sending a new authorization code per {{code}}.

 # IANA Considerations